sinfu98android/Orchestrix_BatchingPlant/README.md

 The batching plant automation system is powered by the **Orchestrix Framework**, providing deterministic, middleware-free control and HMI.

-This **panel box** represents the heart of the system, installed in the field and used in production.
+This **panel** represents the heart of the system, installed in the field and used in production.
 It demonstrates:

 - Real industrial deployment
 - Integration of HMI, PLC logic, and Orchestrix orchestration